Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Encouraging Performance**

     At the end of a Short Rest or a Long Rest, you can give an inspiring performance; A speech, a song, or a dance.
 When you do so, choose up to six friendly creatures (which can include yourself) within 30 feet of you who witness the performance.
-The chosen creatures each gain Temporary Hit Points equal to your level + the modifier of the ability score increased by this feat.
+The chosen creatures each gain Temporary Hit Points equal to your level + the modifier of the Ability Score increased by this feat.

 ### Mage Slayer